vbaconnet/summer-school-project/README.md

+# Please don't push any code that does not compile!
+Work on your own branch!!

 Comment for PDC Summer School - Check out the Project_PDC_Summer_School.pdf where more detailed instruction for the final project is located